xunker/linux_ltfs_ansible/README.md

 time, create a file named `sudo.txt` and put the sudo password in that, then add `--become-password-file sudo.txt` to your Ansible command above.

-Rememeber: _never_ commit sudo.txt to your repo, ever.
+Remember: _never_ commit sudo.txt to your repo, ever.

 #### Notice about SSH known_hosts